 Special Occasions and Entertaining

-This mildly sweet noodle pudding, made dairy-free, is a classic Jewish comfort food, and always welcome at celebrations such as the Jewish New Year (Rosh Hashanah) and Hanukkah.
+This mildly sweet vegan noodle kugel, made dairy-free, is a classic Jewish comfort food, and always welcome at celebrations such as the Jewish New Year (Rosh Hashanah) and Hanukkah.
 Adapted from Vegan Holiday Kitchen.
-Photos by Hannah Kaminsky.
+Photos by Hannah Kaminsky. more→

 It took a while for a virtual non-baker like me to get the hang of baking without eggs, but I did.
 One of my first projects was to learn how to bake vegan challah because I wanted my son to continue to enjoy his favorite Friday night ritual, safely.
 I found that it was easier, safer, and tastier to make it myself, rather, than to relentlessly ask questions at the bakery which only yielded nonchalant responses that could result in a potentially life threatening episode.